Skip to main content

 About the Series

-LeedsOmics Research in Progress (RiPs) sponsored by the Biochemical Society is a seminar series run in conjunction with the LeedsOmics Research Community at the University of Leeds.
+LeedsOmics Research in Progress (RiPs) is a seminar series run in conjunction with the LeedsOmics Research Community at the University of Leeds.
 It is specifically aimed at providing a platform for students, postdocs and research technicians to present their research.
 The talks cover a diverse range of fields, all of which have (or plan to have) some element of Omics within their research.
 The format of these seminars is for two speakers to give 20-25 minute talks about their ongoing research.
 Generally, the first speaker is someone in the first half of their project, e.g. a first- or second-year PhD student, research technician or postdoc.
 The second speaker is usually someone who has more data and in the latter stages of their project.

 The Research in Progress Seminar series was set up with several aims in mind: